-- 5.3.5 The findings from these exercises are being used to inform future planning and strategy development. - 5.3.6 Impacts on equality are required for all reports and equality impact assessments are considered where required by the Equality Policy. - 5.3.7 The council aims to ensure that it is open, honest and transparent, and to enhance inclusion by building on our understanding of customer needs and perceptions, through improved customer service and community engagement.
-This has informed our approach to digital transformation and thinking regarding digital exclusion and isolation evident in services such as Care and Repair and Lily. - 5.3.8 The council engages with local people and stakeholders in the following ways on a range of issues: surveys; roadshows; community events; on line feedback; interviews; public meetings / consultation; compliments / complaints procedure. - 5.3.9 Members of the public are also able to ask questions on a topic or service within the council's control at full council meetings. - 5.3.10 A King's Lynn Area Consultative Committee is in place, which is made up of the councillors for the un-parished area of King's Lynn and West Lynn.
-The committee's terms of reference state that the committee is to act as a consultative forum and to encourage community engagement.
-The committee meets 5-6 times a year to discuss and make recommendations on issues relating to the un-parished area of King's Lynn and West Lynn. - 5.3.11 There is an expectation from the majority of parish councils in the borough for the relevant borough councillor(s) to attend most, if not all, of their meetings; this assists with maintaining effective communication with parish councils and therefore the communities that they serve. - 5.3.12 The council uses a variety of corporate communication tools including a website, intranet site, a newsroom, newsletters, media releases and social media to communicate and engage with the community and staff.
+- 5.3.4 Impacts on equality are required for all reports and equality impact assessments are considered where required by the Equality Policy. - 5.3.5 The council aims to ensure that it is open, honest and transparent, and to enhance inclusion by building on our understanding of customer needs and perceptions, through improved customer service and community engagement.
+This has informed our approach to tackling social isolation evident in Care and Repair and Lily. - 5.3.6 The council engages with local people and stakeholders in the following ways on a range of issues: surveys; roadshows; community events; on line feedback; interviews; public meetings / consultation; compliments / complaints procedure. - 5.3.7 Members of the public are also able to ask questions on a topic or service within the council's control at full council meetings. - 5.3.8 A King's Lynn Area Consultative Committee is in place, which is made up of the councillors for the un-parished area of King's Lynn and West Lynn.
+The committee's terms of reference state that the committee is to act as a consultative forum and to encourage community engagement. - 5.3.9 The council uses a variety of corporate communication including a website, intranet site, a newsroom, newsletters, media releases and social media to communicate and engage with the community and staff.
 Facebook and Twitter are used effectively to update on service provision.
-Social media is used for specific campaigns such as Covid-19 and Census 2021, and the Town Hall has its own Twitter and Facebook accounts to help engage with potential customers and promote the venue.
-Results of all methods of communication are fed back into service delivery, ensuring accountability.
-The council also monitors feedback from residents and service users through compliments and complaints received. - 5.3.13 During 2020/21, the council continued to be an active partner in the Wash East Coastal Management Strategy Stakeholder Forum and was leading plans to manage risk to Hunstanton's coastline and a successful bid, in partnership with Fenland District Council, to the Coastal Communities Fund.
-The forum includes a wide range of public, private and voluntary sector organisations and consulted upon plans for managing a beach and addressing flood and coastal erosion risks.
-The council has contributed officer and financial resources to this activity. - 5.3.15 During 2020/21 the council has complied with the requirements of the Local Government Transparency Code 2015.
-The code makes it a legal requirement for local authorities to publish specified data by prescribed deadlines and thereafter annually.
-The council publishes all specified data on its website, in the prescribed format, by the required deadline.
-This makes a direct line to the requirement to establish clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation. - 5.3.16 The Statement of Community Involvement was approved by Council in June 2017 and continues to inform how the authority consults with the public as part of the local plan process, on planning applications, and also on neighbourhood plans.
+Social media is used for specific campaigns such as Covid-19, Census 2021 and to support tourism.
+Results all methods of communication are fed back into the organisation.
+The council also monitors feedback from residents and service users through compliments and complaints received. - 5.3.10 During 2021/22, the council continued to be an active partner in the Wash East Coastal Management Strategy Stakeholder Forum.
+The forum includes a wide range of public, private and voluntary sector organisations and consulted upon plans for managing a beach and addressing flood and coastal erosion risks. - 5.3.11 The council has complied with the requirements of the Local Government